antz22/MedCheck/README.md

 ## What's next for MedCheck

-We plan to use machine learning to optimize our diagnosis.
+We plan to use machine learning to optimize our diagnosis, and to find a more robust API for providing diagnoses and symptoms.

 ## Built With